Updated May 2022, because things on the BeltLine just change that fast.

 Or drink on the cheap at Kroger.
 Yes, Kroger offers wine and beer starting at $4/glass from its takeout window.
 The infamous Murder Kroger was revamped and rebranded (call it BeltLine Kroger now), and their patio overlooking the BeltLine has become a hot gathering spot.
 While the alcohol is budget, you’d be hard pressed to tell.
 If you're abstaining, there is also a Starbucks.
 It’s a great vantage point to watch the comings and goings on the BeltLine (if you can find a seat).

 Cocktails.
 Bar Vegan, on the second floor of Ponce City Market, is a new take on the insanely popular Slutty Vegan, by the same owner.
-It brings you “bar theatre” - drinks served in a fire extinguisher, ferris wheel or gas can, along with some vegan bites.
 They also offer vegan beer and wine and non-alcoholic cocktails.

 Guac y Margys, located on the Southern end of the trail, has one of the most expansive margarita selections in town, served by the glass, double glass or pitcher.
 Their “dranks” are delicious and playful.
 Try this one: Have You Seen My Giant Hat? made with Lunazul tequila and infused with blackberries, mint and lime.
 Or Nobody Calls it Hotlanta, which has watermelon and lime.
 As the name implies, they also have some seriously good guacamole, along with queso, salsa and a few tacos and bowls.
 Join them for a TV/movie themed trivia night, or just chill on the patio with front-row-people-watching seats on the BeltLine.